Questions & Answers

 - Can I use the IUCLID Cloud services for ECHA submission purposes?

-Yes, the IUCLID Cloud services are ready to prepare REACH dossiers that can be submitted to ECHA, via REACH-IT, for the REACH 2018 registration deadline.
+Yes, the IUCLID Cloud services are ready to prepare REACH dossiers that can be submitted to ECHA, via REACH-IT.
 To learn more how to prepare your lead dossier for submission with IUCLID Cloud, check our video tutorial here.

-- Can non-SME companies use the ECHA Cloud for SMEs service?
+- Can non-SME companies use the ECHA Cloud service?

 Yes, any company and consultants supporting them with their registrations can use this service.